cacton77/gphoto2_cam/README.md

 Big thanks to [the `ros2_v4l2_camera` package](https://gitlab.com/boldhearts/ros2_v4l2_camera#usage-1) and their documentation on this topic.

-The `usb_cam` should support compression by default since it uses `image_transport` to publish its images as long as the `image_transport_plugins` package is installed on your system.
-With the plugins installed the `usb_cam` package should publish a `compressed` topic automatically.
+The `gphoto2_cam_cam` should support compression by default since it uses `image_transport` to publish its images as long as the `image_transport_plugins` package is installed on your system.
+With the plugins installed tgphoto2_camoto2_cam` package should publish a `compressed` topic automatically.

 Unfortunately `rviz2` and `show_image.py` do not support visualizing the compressed images just yet so you will need to republish the compressed image downstream to uncompress it: